Bendungan Hilir MRT station

 Bendungan Hilir Station is a rapid transit station on the North-South Line of the Jakarta MRT.
 It is located at Jalan Jenderal Sudirman, at the border between Karet Tengsin, Tanah Abang in Central Jakarta and Karet Semanggi, Setiabudi in South Jakarta, and has the station code BNH.
+The station has only two railway lines separated by an island platform in the middle.
+Although named Bendungan Hilir, the station is not located in the Bendungan Hilir neighborhood, but rather in the east of the neighborhood.

 History

 The station officially opened, along with the rest of Phase 1 of the Jakarta MRT on 24 March 2019.